The following sections describe how to configure VMware vCenter resources for monitoring by SL1 using the VMware: vSphere Base Pack PowerPack:

 To modify either of the VMware credential templates in the SL1 classic user interface, perform the following steps:

-1. Click the Save As button to save your changes as a new credential.
+- Click the button to save your changes as a new credential.

 The VMware Credential Test can be used to test a SOAP/XML credential for monitoring VMware using the Dynamic Applications in the VMware: vSphere Base Pack PowerPack.
 The VMware Credential Test performs the following steps: